kuzzleio/documentation/src/api/1/controller-index/set-auto-refresh/index.md

 ## Response

-Return a boolean confirming the new value of the `autoRefresh` index property.
+Returns a boolean confirming the new value of the `autoRefresh` index property.

 ```javascript
 {